 It's all fun and good to know absolutely everything there is to know about Instagram video, but what good does that do if we didn't at least brush the topic of how to implement these findings?
 There are many ways in which businesses can use motion content to build their visual brand journey on Insta, but it's not as obvious as it seems.
 It's easy to forget that the great IG marketing tool does not fulfill a one-size-fits-all mold that can be executed time and again by various accounts across different industries.

-As we examined in part 2 of our series - a Boomerang might work well for one brand, but totally flop for another.
+As we examined in part 2 of our series, certain niches fare much better than others when it comes to publishing non-static posts.
+Then there's also the diversity of format options to consider, something we dug into in part 2 - a Boomerang might work well for one brand, but totally flop for another.
 Which is why evaluating the right metrics is an essential part of the Instagram video process.
 The key is to experiment and find interesting ways to add video content to an already robust Instagram strategy.